klust/LUMI-BE-training-materials/docs/intro-202310xx/10_Lustre.md

     to run such programs from `/tmp` (and get them on `/tmp` from an archive file).

 -   It is also obvious that directories with thousands of files should be avoided as even an `ls -l` command on that directory generates a high load on the metadata servers.
+But the same holds for commands such as `du` or `find`.

+    Note that the `lfs` command also has a subcommand `find` (see `man lfs-find`), but it cannot do everything that the regular Linux `find` command can do.
+E.g., the `--exec` functionality is missing.
+But to simply list files it will put less strain on the filesystem as running the regular Linux `find` command.

 There are many more tips more specifically for programmers.
 As good use of the filesystems on a supercomputer is important and wrong use has consequences for all other users, it is an important